t-regx/t-regx.github.io/docs/installation.md

 [![repl.it example](../website/static/img/docs/replit.example.png)](https://repl.it/github/T-Regx/fiddle)

-You can log in to [repl.it] with Github account, Google account, Facebook account or regular credentials.
+You can log in to [repl.it] with GitHub account, Google account, Facebook account or regular credentials.

 [![repl.it login](../website/static/img/docs/replit.login.png)](https://repl.it/github/T-Regx/fiddle)